leighawilliamson/easy-vpc-with-openshift-cluster/README.md

-# Easy Multizone VPC Red Hat OpenShift Cluster
+# Easy Multizone VPC Red Hat OpenShift Cluster (Version 2)

 This template allows users to easily create a VPC with one subnet in each of three zones, with a Red Hat OpenShift Cluster distributed in each zone with very few inputs needed by the user to quickly start using IBM Cloud VPC .